ProxiBlue/m2-hyva-playwright/README.md

 This allows for extensibility

 In your app, this is not really needed, unless you will have apps extending apps, and so on.

+### Using the bootstrapped frameowrk actions

+You will see the framework I based this work on has some utility actions and resources.
+I use them in some places, and in others not.
+I kind of moved away from using them, as I wanted to learn more on how to use playwright functionality natively, and using the actions did not teach me that.
+I am at times swapping between the two.
+Depens on how I feel in that moment really.
+Is not important to me

 ---------------------------------------------